intermine/im-docs/docs/database/data-sources/library/go/go-annotation.md

 ## Configuration file \(optional\)

 There is an optional configuration file that let's you determine which type of object you create, and which identifier field you set.
-If your annotation file annotates genes and uses the primary identfier, these are the default values and you do not need to update the configuration file.
+If your annotation file annotates genes and uses the primary identifier, these are the default values and you do not need to update the configuration file.

 | parameter | definition | possible values |
 | :--- | :--- | :--- |